s-kaler/phase-2-project/README.md

 # phase-2-project

-The task of the this project was to create a react app from scratch with multiple components, state management, and clien-side routing.
+The task of the this project was to create a react app from scratch with multiple components, state management, and client-side routing.

 The actual content of the app was of my own choice, so I created a blog site with simple features.
 Notable features are the ability to sign up as a new user, log in as an existing user, view other users' profiles and create your own blog posts.